 - Vacation Pay Currently, employees have a minimum entitlement of two weeks of vacation (4% vacation pay).
 Bill 148 proposed to increase this to three weeks of vacation (6% vacation pay) for employees with five or more years of service.
 Although full-time vacation entitlements meet the proposed change, this will have an impact on the Town's part-time workforce. - Public Holiday Pay Bill 148 proposes a new formula to calculate public holiday pay for employees which will increase the cost of public holiday pay for part-time employees who do not work a regular full-time hours or the same number of hours five days per week.
 The employees affected by this proposed change are generally part-time employees in Recreation and Culture, as well as Seasonal staff. - Personal Emergency Leave Currently, employees are entitled to take up to ten unpaid personal emergency leave days each year.
 Bill 148 proposes that, the first two personal emergency leave days are to be paid days.
 Full-time staff already have access to paid sick leave days, family/emergency care leave, and bereavement leave.
 However, this will result in additional costs as part-time, seasonal, temporary and contract employees will be able to take two days of paid personal emergency leave each year. - Equal Pay for Equal Work Under Bill 148, equal pay for equal work has been extended to include employment status.
 As a result, with some exceptions, the Town will not be able to pay part-time, seasonal, temporary, contract employees or Temporary Help Agency employees a different rate of pay than full-time employees performing the same work.
-Staff have been reviewing the Town's part-time and other non-full-time positions that appear to have similar duties as full-time positions in order to determine whether any difference in pay can be justified under Bill 148. - On-Call / Standby Pay Bill 148 introduces a new on-call / standby pay provision.
-On November 16, 2017, the government passed amendments to the draft legislation to exclude employees who are on call to ensure the continued delivery of essential services from the new on-call / standby pay provision.
-Staff will review the impact of these amendments to the Town.
+Staff have been reviewing the Town's parttime and other non-full-time positions that appear to have similar duties as full-time positions in order to determine whether any difference in pay can be justified under Bill 148. - On-Call / Standby Pay Bill 148 introduces a new on-call / standby pay provision which will substantially increase the Town's costs as the Town's current standby provisions in both the CUPE and SEA agreement are less than what is in Bill 148.
+Also, supervisors and managers are not excluded from this section of Bill 148.

-Other changes proposed to Bill 148, including the introduction of five days of paid Domestic or Sexual Violence Leave, plus additional unpaid time, and unpaid Child Death Leave, a longer length of term for unpaid Family Medical Leave as well as Pregnancy and Parental Leave (to mirror the Federal government's changes to Employment Insurance), as well as restrictions on scheduling changes and a minimum paid three hour shift, will likely have operational impacts to the Town, but they are different to quantify in a monetary manner at this point in time.
+Other changes proposed to Bill 148, including the introduction of unpaid Domestic or Sexual Violence Leave and Child Death Leave, a longer length of term for unpaid Family Medical Leave as well as Pregnancy and Parental Leave (to mirror the Federal government's changes to Employment Insurance), as well as restrictions on scheduling changes and a minimum paid three hour shift, will likely have operational impacts to the Town, but they are different to quantify in a monetary manner at this point in time.